Yeat: 2022–2024: Lyfe, Afterlyfe, 2093 and Lyfestyle

 On September 2, 2022, Yeat released "Talk", a single from his EP Lyfe.
-The EP itself was released a week later on September 9, debuting and peaking at number ten on the Billboard 200.
+The EP itself was released on September 9, debuting and peaking at number ten on the Billboard 200.

 On February 24, 2023, Yeat released his third studio album, Afterlyfe.
 The album includes a feature from YoungBoy Never Broke Again, in addition to Yeat's alter egos Kranky Kranky and Luh Geeky.
 It peaked at number four on the Billboard 200 and number one on the Billboard Rap Albums chart.
-On May 3, Yeat released the single "Already Rich"; the song, often referred to by the unofficial name "ard up", was originally leaked in 2021 and saw minor success on social media apps such as TikTok.
-On May 26, the single "My Wrist" featuring Atlanta rapper Young Thug was released; this song, notably, features production by producer Pi'erre Bourne.
-On August 10, Yeat released the single "Bigger Then Everything" alongside a music video directed by Cole Bennett.
-On October 6, Yeat was featured on Drake's track "IDGAF" from his album For All the Dogs; the song would go on to debut at number two on the Billboard Hot 100, becoming his first top ten entry on the chart, as well as his first number one on the Billboard Global 200.
+On May 3, Yeat released the single "Already Rich"; the song, often called by the unofficial name "ard up", was originally leaked in 2021 and saw minor success on social media apps such as TikTok.
+On May 26, the single "My Wrist" featuring Atlanta rapper Young Thug was released; this song notably features production by Pi'erre Bourne.
+On August 10, Yeat released the single "Bigger Then Everything" alongside a video directed by Cole Bennett.
+On October 6, Yeat was featured on Drake's track "IDGAF" from his album For All the Dogs; the song debuted at number two on the Billboard Hot 100, becoming his first top-ten entry on the chart and his first number one on the Billboard Global 200.

-On February 16, 2024, Yeat released his fourth studio album, 2093, with features from Lil Wayne and Future, and a guest appearance from Donald Glover on "Power Trip".
+On February 16, 2024, Yeat released his fourth studio album, 2093, with features from Lil Wayne and Future and a guest appearance by Donald Glover on "Power Trip".
 2093 debuted at number two on the Billboard 200.
-Songs "Breathe" and "If We Being Real" broke through as some of the songs that went viral on social media platforms.
-Just a day later, 2093 (P2), was released.
-This included two bonus tracks.
-A couple days later, 2093 (P3) released exclusive to digital download with 4 bonus tracks.
-Glover and Yeat worked again with Yeat having a feature on Glover's album Bando Stone & the New World.
+Its songs "Breathe" and "If We Being Real" went viral on social media platforms.
+The next day, 2093 (P2) was released.
+It has two bonus tracks.
+A couple days later, 2093 (P3) released exclusive to digital download with four bonus tracks.
+Yeat then featured on Glover's album Bando Stone & the New World.

-In April 2024, Yeat confirmed via an Instagram story that two more studio albums following 2093 are to come out, titled Lyfestyle and A Dangerous Lyfe, respectively.
-Via an Instagram post on the account of Yeat's label Lyfestyle Corporation, it was confirmed that Lyfestyle was set to release sometime in October.
-The album was released on October 18, 2024, and debuted at number one on the Billboard 200, landing Yeat's first number one debut.
+In April 2024, Yeat confirmed that two more studio albums were coming out, Lyfestyle and A Dangerous Lyfe.
+Lyfestyle Corporation confirmed that Lyfestyle was set to release in October.
+The album was released on October 18, 2024, and debuted at number one on the Billboard 200, Yeat's first number-one debut.